-TAMPA, Fla. — Former Detroit Lions cornerback Terrion Arnold is scheduled Friday morning for a motion hearing in connection to what prosecutors call a Tampa revenge-motivated kidnapping and robbery.
+TAMPA, Fla. — Former Detroit Lions cornerback Terrion Arnold was at a motion hearing Friday morning in connection with what prosecutors call a Tampa revenge-motivated kidnapping and robbery.

 Arnold faces charges of kidnapping, three counts of armed robbery, and two counts of conspiracy.